ahmadshuraih/LB-Tester/readme.md

 > - incrementStep: number //how many steps (numbers) do you want to increase the startTenantId per generated object.
 > - testObjects: TestObject[] //The list that contains all TestObjects.

-### TesterOptions
+### WarmUpTestObject

+This object contains the TestObject and the total rounds to know how many times this TestObject has be warmed up before testing.

 #### Attributes:

-> - url: string //The base url + the requests parameters as one url.
-> - data?: any //(optional) Data object.
+> - testObject: TestObject
-> - headers?: AxiosRequestConfig<<any>any> //(optional) The request headers.
+> - rounds: number

-### TestCallResponse
+### CallResponse

-Object to contain if the request succeed or failed, the response and the spent time during the requesting.
+Object to contain if the request succeed or failed and the response.

 #### Attributes:

 > - succeed: boolean //The result of the api call, if the call succeed or failed with error.
 > - response?: AxiosResponse<any, any> //The response of the api call.
 > - error?: any //The error description if the api call failed with error.
-> - timeSpent?: number //The time spent during this api call.

-### TestCheckObject
+### Collection

-This object contains testobject, testeroptions and testcallresponse that are useful while checking the tests reponse and comparing the results.
+Object that contains the attributes and values which being got from the response of the collections url request.
+These data are used to add a list of TenantAddress in the tests.

 #### Attributes:

-> - testObject: TestObject
-> - testerOptions: TesterOptions
+> - schema: string //Contains the schema name
+> - name: string //Contains the endpoint of the tenant in the schema
-> - testCallResponse: TestCallResponse
+> - inCache: boolean

-### TestResultObject

-This objects contains the useful details for the user to be written in testresults.json file.

-#### Attributes:

-> - testNumber: number
+> - count: number
-> - testObject: TestObject
-> - testerOptions: TesterOptions
-> - testCallResponse: {status: number, headers: {}, timeSpent: number}
+> - checkPoint: number

-### SucceedOrBrokenTotal

-This object contains how many requests has been succeed or refused by the server because of too many requests

-#### Attributes:

-> - succeed: boolean //If server accepted or breaks the request.
-> - total: number //Total accepted before next break, or total breaks before next acception.
+> - lastOplogId: number